A quick introduction

 This console runs games from three sources, where only two of them can make ‘full’ utilisation of the hardware:

 You’ve seen that the BIOS requires to be split up with separate code for ARM9 and ARM7, this is pretty much what also happens with games.
-Thus, NDS cards are structured with the following areas:
+Thus, NDS cards are structured in the following areas:

 For game studios interested in developing games for this console, Nintendo distributed both hardware kits and SDKs with lots of utilities.